radian-software/selectrum/README.md

   candidate.
 * The `selectrum-completion-in-region` function can display annotations if the `completion-in-region-function` backend offers them.
 Customize the face `selectrum-completion-annotation` to change their appearance.
+    * Customize the face `selectrum-completion-docsig` to change the appearance of function signatures show by `completion-in-region`.
+    * Customize the face `completions-common-part` to change the appearance of the common prefix in `completion-in-region` candidates.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color